logzio/logz-docs/_source/user-guide/log-shipping/faqs-logs.md

 This information is also available in the Logz.io Docs, in [**Ship your data > Logs > cURL file upload**](https://docs.logz.io/shipping/log-sources/curl.html).

+**Invoke-RestMethod file upload** allows you to interact with REST APIs in PowerShell to upload JSON or plain text files.
+You can use Invoke_RestMethod to test your configuration or troubleshoot your connectivity to Logz.io.
+The full command syntax can be found in [Invoke-RestMethod file upload](https://app.logz.io/#/dashboard/send-your-data/log-sources/file-upload).

+This information is also available in the Logz.io Docs, in [**Ship your data > Logs > Upload log files using Invoke-RestMethod**](https://docs.logz.io/shipping/log-sources/file-upload.html).

 ### Continuous shipping
 [Filebeat](https://app.logz.io/#/dashboard/send-your-data/log-sources/filebeat) is your best option: It's lightweight, reliable, and easy to set up.
 This method requires outside communication on port 5015.